 Salary adjustments are based on merit; they are not automatic.
 Recommendations for salary adjustments originate with the supervisor and are reviewed as appropriate by the department head, dean, and vice president.
-The dean or vice president provides salary adjustment recommendations for review by university leadership prior to submission to the Board of Visitors.
+The dean or vice president provides salary adjustment recommendations for approval by university leadership prior to being considered by the President or designee.